 Three categories of chargebacks: Actual fraud, merchant error and friendly fraud

-As friendly fraud concerns an authorized cardholder filing a chargeback on a seemingly legitimate transaction, it’s important to take a step back and review the three types of chargeback disputes a merchant faces.
+As friendly fraud concerns an authorized cardholder filing a chargeback automation on a seemingly legitimate transaction, it’s important to take a step back and review the three types of chargeback disputes a merchant faces.

 All chargebacks fall into three main categories: